-On June 10, 2020, the Company repurchased and canceled \$1.0 million of its Senior Notes for an aggregate purchase price of \$0.9 million resulting in a gain of \$0.1 million and an associated annualized interest expense reduction of \$0.06 million.
-At June 30, 2020, the Company had \$290.0 million of outstanding principal on its Senior Notes due October 21, 2024.
+On June 10, 2020, the Company repurchased and canceled \$1.0 million of its Senior Notes for an aggregate purchase price of \$0.9 million resulting in a gain of \$0.1 million recorded against finance costs and an associated annualized interest expense reduction of \$0.06 million.
+On August 28, 2020, the Company repurchased and canceled \$1.0 million of its Senior Notes for an aggregate purchase price of \$0.9 million resulting in a gain of \$0.06 million recorded against finance costs and an associated annualized interest expense reduction of \$0.06 million.
+At September 30, 2020, the Company had \$289.0 million of remaining outstanding principal on its Senior Notes due October 21, 2024.
 The Senior Notes incur interest at a rate of 6.375% per annum and interest is payable on the Senior Notes semi-annually on April 21st and October 21st.
 The Senior Notes contain certain early redemption options, whereby the Company can choose to redeem all of or a portion of at various redemption prices, which include the principal amount plus any accrued and unpaid interest to the applicable redemption date.
 The Company has the ability to redeem all of its outstanding Senior Notes on or after October 21, 2020.
 The Senior Notes are unsecured, ranking equal in right of payment to all existing and future unsecured indebtedness, and have been guaranteed by the Company's current and future subsidiaries.
 Certain restrictions exist relating to items such as making restricted payments and incurring additional debt.

-As at June 30, 2020, the Company was in compliance with the terms and covenants of its lending agreements.
-For the three and six months ended June 30, 2020, the Company recorded \$6.0 million and \$12.9 million, respectively (2019 - \$7.3 million and \$14.8 million, respectively) in interest expense related to its long-term debt and lease balances, including the amortization of debt issue costs.
+As at September 30, 2020, the Company was in compliance with the terms and covenants of its lending agreements.
+For the three and nine months ended September 30, 2020, the Company recorded \$5.7 million and \$18.6 million, respectively (2019 - \$6.9 million and \$21.7 million, respectively) in interest expense related to its long-term debt and lease balances, including the amortization of debt issue costs.